Alcoholic beverage: Beer

 Beer is a beverage fermented from grain mash.
 It is typically made from barley or a blend of several grains and flavored with hops.
 Most beer is naturally carbonated as part of the fermentation process.
 If the fermented mash is distilled, then the drink becomes a spirit.
 Beer is the most consumed alcoholic beverage in the world.

 Cider

 Cider or cyder (/ˈsaɪdər/ SY-dər) is a fermented alcoholic drink made from any fruit juice; apple juice (traditional and most common), peaches, pears ("Perry" cider) or other fruit.
 Cider alcohol content varies from 1.2% ABV to 8.5% or more in traditional English ciders.
 In some regions, cider may be called "apple wine".

-Fermented tea

-Fermented tea (also known as post-fermented tea or dark tea) is a class of tea that has undergone microbial fermentation, from several months to many years.
-The tea leaves and the liquor made from them become darker with oxidation.
-Thus, the various kinds of fermented teas produced across China are also referred to as dark tea, not be confused with black tea.
-The most famous fermented tea is kombucha which is often homebrewed, pu-erh, produced in Yunnan Province, and the Anhua dark tea produced in Anhua County of Hunan Province.
-The majority of kombucha on the market are under 0.5% ABV.

 Fermented water

 Fermented water is an ethanol-based water solution with approximately 15-17% ABV without sweet reserve.
 Fermented water is exclusively fermented with white sugar, yeast, and water.
 Fermented water is clarified after the fermentation to produce a colorless or off-white liquid with no discernible taste other than that of ethanol.